Viridiplantae

+Definition

-Viridiplantae (lit. 'green plants'; kingdom Plantae sensu stricto) is a clade of around 450,000–500,000 species of eukaryotic organisms, most of which obtain their energy by photosynthesis.
-The green plants are chloroplast-bearing autotrophs that play important primary production roles in both terrestrial and aquatic ecosystems.
-They include green algae, which are primarily aquatic, and the land plants (embryophytes, Plantae sensu strictissimo), which emerged within freshwater green algae.
-Green algae traditionally excludes the land plants, rendering them a paraphyletic group, however it is cladistically accurate to think of land plants as a special clade of green algae that evolved to thrive on dry land.
-Since the realization that the embryophytes emerged from within the green algae, some authors are starting to include them.
+Viridiplantae (lit. 'green plants') is a clade of around 450,000–500,000 species of chloroplast-bearing eukaryotes.
+Most of them are autotrophs that obtain their energy by photosynthesis and play important primary production roles in both terrestrial and aquatic ecosystems.
+The clade includes all green algae, which are primarily aquatic; many are microscopic unicellular phytoplankton.
+It also includes the macroscopic, multicellular, generally complex-structured land plants (embryophytes, i.e. Plantae sensu strictissimo), which emerged from within the freshwater green algae clade Streptophyta during the Ordivician.

+In traditional taxonomy, the classification of green algae typically exclude the land plants, rendering them a paraphyletic group; however it is cladistically accurate to regard land plants as a specialized clade of green algae that had evolved to thrive on dry land, thus making Viridiplantae a monophyletic group.
+Since the realization that the embryophytes emerged from green algae, some authors are starting to include them.

 Viridiplantae species all have cells with cellulose in their cell walls, and primary chloroplasts derived from endosymbiosis with cyanobacteria that contain chlorophylls a and b and lack phycobilins.
-Corroborating this, a basal phagotroph Archaeplastida group has been found in the Rhodelphidia.
-In some classification systems, the group has been treated as a kingdom, under various names, e.g. Viridiplantae, Chlorobionta, or simply Plantae, the latter expanding the traditional plant kingdom of embryophytes to include the green algae.
-Adl et al., who produced a classification for all eukaryotes in 2005, introduced the name Chloroplastida for this group, reflecting the group having primary chloroplasts.
-They rejected the name Viridiplantae on the grounds that some of the species are not plants as understood traditionally.
-Together with Rhodophyta, glaucophytes and other basal groups, Viridiplantae belong to a larger clade called Archaeplastida which in itself is sometimes described as Plantae sensu lato.
+In some classification systems, the group has been treated as a kingdom under various names such as Viridiplantae, Chlorobionta or simply the kingdom Plantae (sensu stricto), the lattermost expanding upon the traditional grouping of (land) plants to include all green algae closely and distantly related to Embryophyta.
+Adl et al., who produced a classification for all eukaryotes in 2005, introduced the name Chloroplastida for this group, reflecting the group having primary chloroplasts, and they rejected the name Viridiplantae on the grounds that some of the species are not plants as understood traditionally.
+Together with Rhodophyta (red algae), Glaucophyta (grey algae) and other basal groups such as the phagotrophic Rhodelphidia and the picoplanktonic Picozoa (both considered sister to red algae), Viridiplantae belong to the larger primary algae clade Archaeplastida.